 Before contacting the AUC we recommend you give your utility provider an opportunity to resolve your concern by contacting their customer service department.
 If the utility has made a billing or service error, they will often resolve the issue without you needing to contact the AUC.
 When calling your utility, keep a record of your contact; including the representative’s name, the date of the call and what was discussed.

-If your utility provider is unable to resolve your concern or you are dissatisfied with the resolution, you may contact the AUC for assistance at 780-427-4903 or
+If your utility retail service provider is unable to resolve your concern, or you are dissatisfied with the resolution, you may contact the Utilities Consumer Advocate (UCA) for assistance at 310-4822 or

-email@example.com.
-If possible, please provide the AUC with the following information:
+If your situation is not resolved and you would like to file a formal complaint, please provide the AUC with the following information:

 The AUC is not a consumer advocate.
 It is the AUC’s mandate to balance the interests of both customers and the